 - ¼ tsp ground cinnamon

-- 150g full-fat natural bio-yogurt (or use dairy free alternative for strict yeast free)
+- 150g full-fat natural bio-yogurt (or use dairy free alternative)

 - 100ml almond milk (optional)

 1. Put the grated apple in a bowl and add the oats, seeds, half the nuts and the cinnamon.
 Toss together well.

 2. Stir in the yogurt and cold water, cover and chill for several hours or overnight.